vivek-vilvaraj/libcxlmi_old/README.md

-CXL Management Interface utility library, which provides type definitions for CXL specification structures, enumerations and helper functions to construct, send and decode commands and payloads over an out-of-band (OoB) link, typically MCTP-based CCIs over I2C or VDM.
-As such, users will mostly be BMC and/or firmware, targeting: Type3 SLD, Type3 MLD (FM owned) or a Switch.
+CXL Management Interface utility library, which provides type definitions for CXL specification structures, enumerations and helper functions to construct, send and decode commands (CCI) and payloads over an out-of-band (OoB) link, typically MCTP-based CCIs over I2C or VDM.
+As such, users will mostly be BMC and/or firmware, targeting: Type3 SLD, Type3 MLD (FM owned) or a CXL Switch.

+CXL Manageability Model defines a CXL device to be the managed entity, governed by *sensors* and *effectors* (command) capabilities, depending on whether the it affects device state (read-only) or not.
+These can be accessed either in-band or out-of-band.
+As such, CXL supports various management interfaces and interconnects.

+Actual management of CXL components is done through the Component Command Interface (CCI), which represents a command, and can be either Mailbox Registers or MCTP-based.

 Keeping in mind the lack of safety provided by the in-band (OS driver) equivalent, benefits for OoB management include:
 - Single development environment (BMC).
 - Works on any host OS.
 - Does not require an OS (pre-boot).